CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 ### When Should We Use `LinkedList<T>`?

-Using `LinkedList<T>` is preferable when we have to **add / remove elements at both ends of the list** and when the access to the elements is consequential.
+Using `LinkedList<T>` is preferable when we have to **add/remove elements at both ends of the list** and when the access to the elements is consequential.

 However, when we have to **access the elements by index,** then `List<T>` is a more appropriate choice.

-Considering memory, `LinkedList<T>` generally takes more space because it holds the value and several additional pointers for each element. `List<T>` also takes additional space because it allocates memory for more elements than it actually uses (it keeps bigger capacity than the number of its elements).
+Considering memory, `LinkedList<T>` generally takes more space because it holds the value and several additional pointers for each element. `List<T>` also takes additional space because it allocates memory for more elements than it uses (it keeps a bigger capacity than the number of its elements).

 ## Dictionary Data Structure

-In the last few chapters we got familiar with some classic and very important data structures – arrays and lsits.
-In this chapter we will get familiar with the so called **"dictionaries",** which are extremely useful and widely used in the programming.
+In the last few chapters, we got familiar with some classic and very important data structures – arrays and lists.
+In this chapter, we will get familiar with the so-called **"dictionaries",** which are extremely useful and widely used in programming.

 The dictionaries are also known as **associative arrays** or **maps.** In this book we are going to use the terminology "dictionary".
 Every element in the dictionary has a **key** and an **associated value** for this key.
 Both the key and the value represent a pair.
 The analogy with the real world dictionary comes from the fact, that in every dictionary, for every for word **(key),** we also have a description related to this word **(value).**